LLNL/dftf/README.md

 the topic name for the CrayTelemetry data is "craytelemetry", and the rest of the topic name for normal Alerts is "crayevents".

+DFTF is made up of two main daemons: dftfd and dftfd_subscriber.

+dftfd sets up an http server, processes incoming redfish (and slinghost FA/FMN) alert messages, and publishes metrics to kafka topics.

+dftfd_subscriber connects to Redfish servers at regular intervals, creating or refreshing redfish subscriptions that point to the various dftfd that you have set up on your system.

 See the dftfd.yaml.example and dftfd_subscriber.yaml.example for example configurations.